Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## GT2 Belt

 GT2 6mm belt is used.
-The length of belt you will need for the X-Axis is double the length of the extrusion that you're using for the X-Axis plus 50mm.
+The length of belt you will need for the X-Axis is double the length of the extrusion that you're using for the X-Axis plus ~50mm.
-So for a 500mm extrusion, you need 1050mm of belt to have enough.
+So for a 500mm X-Axis, you need approximately 1050mm of belt to have enough.

-The Y-Axis and Z-Axis use 250mm GT2 belt loops.
-The tensioning system will work with 250mm to 264mm long belt loops.
+The Y-Axis and Z-Axis uses GT2 belt loops.
+The tensioning system will work with 250mm to 264mm belt loops.
+250mm is reccomended.

 https://s.click.aliexpress.com/e/_rQ35Lp